National Emergency 1975

 Judiciary's executive tussle:

 - The constitution was amended by the Union government under Indira Gandhi's leadership to allow it to abridge fundamental rights thus giving effect to DPSPs.
-But, later, the Supreme Court ruled in the Kesavananda Bharti case that certain fundamental features of the constitution can not be amended.
+But, later, the Supreme Court ruled in the Kesavananda Bharti case that certain fundamental features of the Constitution can not be amended.

-- Furious with the SC decision, the long-term precedence of naming most senior judges of SC as Chief Justice was modified by the Union Government.
+- Furious with the SC decision, the long-term precedence of naming most senior judges of the SC as Chief Justice was modified by the Union Government.

-- While hearing the plea of Socialist leader Raj Narain on the legitimacy of Indira's victory over Lok Sabha, Allahabad HC ruled in his favour and set aside her victory and ruled her election invalid based on misuse of authority.
+- While hearing the plea of Socialist leader Raj Narain on the legitimacy of Indira's victory over Lok Sabha, Allahabad HC ruled in his favour set aside her victory and ruled her election invalid based on misuse of authority.

 JP Movement: